openamiguel/equitysim/README.md

 Harnesses the AlphaVantage API to pull, store, plot, and analyze equity data on the big players: any member of the S&P 500, Dow 30, or NASDAQ 100 indices, as well as any of the 100 most-traded ETFs and the top 25 most-traded mutual funds.

 Also downloads data from the US SEC's Financial Statements datasets, which can bring plenty of fundamental data into one's analysis.
+Data downloaded from ZIP files at this URL: [SEC EDGAR Financial Statement Datasets](https://www.sec.gov/dera/data/financial-statement-data-sets.html).

 See [the AlphaVantage documentation](https://www.alphavantage.co/documentation/) for more details on how API calls work within this code!